 Often having access to a car is a necessity for work or family reasons.
 However, if it’s more of a want than a need, would you be better off saving up?

 Buying a car with cash has the obvious advantage of being a one-off purchase with no credit checks or interest rates to worry about.

-However, there are some disadvantages for buying a car outright, too, such as being limited by your budget and not being able to afford the car you necessarily want.
-On top of that, the responsibility or maintaining the car falls solely on you.
+However, there are some disadvantages to buying a car outright, too, such as being limited by your budget and not being able to afford the car you necessarily want.
+On top of that, the responsibility of maintaining the car falls solely on you.

 Again, if you have some leeway as to when you buy your car, working on your credit score could save you a lot of money.